SamarthJiwarajka/ReportResearch/README.md

 ## Database

 A Firebase Database is utilized to efficiently store Reports which have been found previously.
-This can greatly help in reducing research time if a topic has been searched for before, as it can be directly fetched from the "Knowledge Base". 🧠
+This can greatly help in reducing research time if a topic has been searched for before, as it can be directly fetched from the "Knowledge Base", based on a Similarity Score. 🧠

 Every Time you research, the report gets added to the Database, creating a better response for a future user 📄